signalogic/SigSRF_SDK/README.md

     Enter the path for SigSRF software installation:

 If no path is entered the default path is /usr/local.
-Do not enter a path such as "Signalogic" or "/home/Signalogic" as during the install a "Signalogic" symlink is created for the base install, which would conflict.
+Do not enter a path such as "Signalogic" or "/home/Signalogic" as during the install a "Signalogic" symlink is created for the base install folder, which would conflict.
 Here are a few possible install path examples:

 ```
   /home